mleoking/JavaGnuplotHybrid/README.md

 ##JavaGnuplotHybrid

-A hybrid programming framework for writing Gnuplot code in java.
+A hybrid programming framework for writing Gnuplot code in Java.

 The JavaGnuplotHybrid folder is an eclipse project.
 You can download and import it into your eclipse workspace.